agamyaaa14/DataSphere/ChocoChemist/README.md

-# 🍫 ChocoChemist: Predicting Chocolate Bar Ratings
+# 🍫 ChocoChemist: Decoding Chocolate Quality with LightGBM

 ChocoChemist is a machine learning project that predicts expert chocolate ratings (from 1 to 4) using both structured product data and unstructured flavor descriptions.